EpicLaunchX/docs/docs/index.md

-# Homepage
+# Welcome to EpicLaunchX

-!!! success "EpicLaunchX"
+!!! success "Discover Python Best Practices"
-    EpicLaunchX is a unique platform to learn best practices of software development in Python!
+    Dive into a unique learning platform where you can master the best practices of software development in Python.
+Engage, learn, and grow with us!

+## Connect with us

 For any questions, please find us in our [Discord](https://discord.gg/2R4BdaczUG)

+## Explore Our Resources:

-* For understanding EpicLaunchX platform flow and how to earn points, please read our [How it works?](./how-it-works.md) guide.
+* Understand the EpicLaunchX platform flow and learn how to earn points by visiting our [How it works?](./how-it-works.md) guide.

-* For getting more insights and learning about our standards and conventions please read our [Features](./features.md) guide.
+* Gain insights into our platform and explore our unique features through our [Features](./features.md) guide.

+* Familiarize yourself with our expectations and required practices by reviewing our [Standards and Conventions](./standards-conventions.md).

+Dive in and start your journey towards mastering Python with EpicLaunchX today!